tuvabaltzersen/Propene-from-Propane/DESCR_Process_system.md

 This is an **endothermic reaction**, meaning it requires heat to happen correctly.
 The equilibrium conversion depends on **temperature, pressure, and reactor design**.
 The goal is to **maximize propylene yield** while minimizing costs and energy consumption.

 ## 🚀 The Process Flow
 This is the big challange in the project.
-To come up with the set up that is presented here we have to go back and forth comparing different designs and the outcome they give.
+To come up with the set-up that is presented here we have to go back and forth comparing different designs and the outcome they give.
 This is the most time-consuming part of the project but also the most important.
 It is also here we have to decide what key-factors we would like to focus on.
 We want it to produce a certain amount every year but we can choose to do that in a environmentally friendly way which may cost more or we can do it in a less costly way.
-The design that that was choosen it showcased below.
+The design that that was choosen is showcased below.

 The process is broken down into several key steps: